hacks-guide/Guide-WiiU/docs/user-guide/aroma/finalizing-setup.md

 | [Screenshot Plugin](https://github.com/wiiu-env/ScreenshotWUPS/) ([Download](https://github.com/wiiu-env/ScreenshotWUPS/releases)) | Allows taking screenshots directly to the SD Card. | 1.
 Extract the downloaded `screenshot_plugin_vX_X.zip` file. <br> 2.
 Copy the `screenshot.wps` to the `wiiu/environments/aroma/plugins` folder on the root of your SD Card. |

 ### Booting Tiramisu
+Tiramisu is now archived, and was succeeded by Aroma and considered outdated.
+No more Homebrew will be developed for it, and services like Pretendo have ended support for it.

-If you find the need to boot into Tiramisu, for example, to use a legacy Homebrew app, do the following:
+However, if you find the need to boot into Tiramisu, for example, to use a legacy Homebrew app, do the following:

 1. Download the latest files from [Tiramisu for your café](https://tiramisu.foryour.cafe).
 1. Copy the `wiiu` folder to the root of your SD Card.